Reboare/Lagrange/_posts/2017-01-17-linux-stack-bof-2.md

 Epilogue
 -----------

+Hopefully now you have a good idea how you'd build an exploit from scratch using GDB.
 Now we've successfully exploited a binary without it intentionally leaking information, but we're still disabling all stack protections.
 Next time I'll show you how to bypass the simplest of these, data execution prevention (DEP) and use a technique known as ret2libc.

 References
 ----------